ibm-garage-ref-storefront/storefront-tekton/README.md

 | [3.Tools Setup](aspects/nuts-and-bolts/MINI-SETUP.MD) | Setting up the tools | 15 minutes |
 | [4.Tools Images](aspects/nuts-and-bolts/SCAN.MD) | Loading the tool rack | 30 minutes |

-## b) Independant Tracks IBM Prevail 2021
+## b) Independent Tracks IBM Prevail 2021

-Once the blue compute shop and the tool-chain is up and running (tasks 1-4 above) you can choose to explore various aspects:
+Once the Blue Compute shop and the tool-chain is up and running (tasks 1-4 above) you can choose to explore various aspects:

 | Aspect | Build Breakers based on | Estimate |
 | --- | --- | --- |